2107-CSU/CoolCoders/API-DOCS.md

 ```

 ## GET /api/orders/:userId/users (**)
-Returns a list of orders for a given user id
+Returns a list of orders for a given user id.
+Includes their products

 ### Request Parameters
 No request parameters